 5. Avoid being active on social media

+You need to understand how social media can impact your personal injury case.
 After an accident, it is common to make mistakes and start communicating about the accident on social media.
 Insurers are smart and use several clever tactics to avoid paying you money.
 If your social media handle shows that you are doing fine, you can get into serious trouble.
 They can use any of your posts or stories later in the court as evidence to counter-prove your claim.
 It is best to avoid using social media as much as possible.

 The defendant’s insurance company may also frequently contact you and pretend that they want to help.
 However, all they want from you is any statement that may later harm your case.
 We recommend avoiding all interactions with insurance companies without consulting your lawyer.
 Always speak with caution and try not to reveal anything that they could later use against you.